 “A secluded, sophisticated setting in a listed building”

-This three-hundred-year-old house, tucked away down an alley in the majestic city of Uzès, once the Chambon de La Tour family home and a historic monument, has recovered all its former glory.
-Behind its imposing façade, a monumental 17th-century staircase and a back stair lead to guest rooms featuring contemporary decor.
-They offer delightful views over the roofs of the old town.
-The spa nestles under Romanseque arches and draws its inspiration from ancient traditions of health and well-being.
-The chef at La Table d’Uzès serves Provençal market cuisine, which, in summer, can be enjoyed on the patio with a local Languedoc wine.
+This 300-year-old house, tucked away in an alley of the majestic city of Uzès, was once the home of the Chambon de La Tour family.
+Now a historic monument, it has recovered all of its former glory.
+Behind its imposing façade, a monumental 17th-century staircase and hidden passage lead to guest rooms featuring contemporary decor and picturesque views over the roofs of the old town.
+The spa is nestled under Romanesque arches and draws its inspiration from ancient traditions of health and well-being.
+At La Table d’Uzès, Michelin-starred chef Christophe Ducros serves Provençal market cuisine, which can be enjoyed on the patio during summer.

 "Beautiful quaint property in the center of Uzes"